A-Witthohn/Portfolio/README.md

 ## User Story

 The purpose of this assignment is to demonstrate the knowledge learned in the UNC Bootcamp week two.
 This assignment specifically focuses on HTML and Advanced CSS.
-I was able to demostrate this by
+I was able to demostrate this by creating from scratch an index.html file, CSS reset sheet, and style sheet.
+Ultilizing those tools allowed I was able to meet all the Acceptance Criteria below.

 ## Acceptance Criteria